Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description 'Steps out of current function' clearly indicates the action (step out) and target (current function), but it's vague about the context—it doesn't specify if this is for debugging, execution control, or a specific environment.
-It distinguishes from siblings like 'step_into' and 'step_over' by implying a different direction, but lacks explicit differentiation.
+The description 'Steps out of current function' clearly states the tool's action and resource (function).
+It distinguishes from siblings like 'step_into' and 'step_over' by the direction of stepping, but lacks any additional context.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.